 SunTrust offers two main types of private student loans: Custom Choice Loans and Graduate Business School Loans.

 The Custom Choice Loan is a bridge loan for students who don’t get enough money from grants, scholarships, federal student loans and other sources of income.

 Graduate Business School Loans are designed exclusively for graduate students who want to enroll in a business program and need help to cover costs.

 Both types offer variable and fixed rates, and loan terms of 7, 10 or 15 years.

 Rates vary based on credit history and the specific loan terms.

 For private student loans, you can choose between having a variable or fixed APR.
-The variable rate ranges from 3.001% APR to 10.050% APR and the fixed rate ranges from 4.751% APR to 11.500% APR.

 Payment schedules are flexible and there are no origination, application or prepayment fees.
 Borrowers who enroll in automatic payments receive a rate reduction, particularly those who also have a SunTrust bank account.
 Another bonus is that borrowers who graduate receive a 1% principal reduction as a reward for graduating.

 SunTrust offers Custom Choice Loans ranging from $1,001 to $65,000 ($150,000 if the loan is used to consolidate other loans).